zx0r/ResilientNetworkArchitectures/README.md

 3. **Regular Updates**: Keep client software, underlying cores (Xray, sing-box, Clash.Meta), operating systems, and browsers updated to patch known vulnerabilities.
 4. **System Security**: Maintain a secure computing environment: strong unique passwords, multi-factor authentication where possible, system firewall enabled, reputable anti-malware software (if applicable to OS).
 5. **DNS Leak Prevention**: Ensure DNS requests are routed through the tunnel.
 Most modern clients handle this correctly (often by proxying DNS or using a DNS server accessible only through the tunnel), but verification using sites like [https://www.dnsleaktest.com/](https://www.dnsleaktest.com/) or [https://browserleaks.com/dns](https://browserleaks.com/dns) is recommended after connecting.
-6. **Kill Switch**: Utilize client features or system firewall rules to implement a "kill switch" that blocks all internet traffic if the circumvention tool disconnects unexpectedly.
+6. **Kill Switch**: Utilize client features or system firewall rules to implement a "kill switch" that blocks all internet traffic if the secure access architectures tool disconnects unexpectedly.
 This prevents your real IP address from leaking.
 Many advanced clients (Clash Verge, NekoRay with TUN mode) provide this.
-7. **Anonymity vs. Circumvention**: Understand that most tools discussed here primarily provide _circumvention_ (access) and _privacy from local network observers_.
+7. **Anonymity vs. secure access architectures**: Understand that most tools discussed here primarily provide _secure access architectures_ (access) and _privacy from local network observers_.
 They do not automatically provide strong _anonymity_ against the server operator or sophisticated global adversaries.
 For strong anonymity, Tor Browser is the primary recommendation.
 8. **Browser Hygiene**: Use privacy-respecting browsers (e.g., Firefox with privacy extensions like uBlock Origin, Mullvad Browser, Tor Browser).
 Clear cookies/cache regularly.
 Consider browser fingerprinting and use anti-fingerprinting measures if needed.
-9. **Awareness of Local Laws & Risks**: Be aware of the legal implications and potential risks of using circumvention tools in your jurisdiction.
+9. **Awareness of Local Laws & Risks**: Be aware of the legal implications and potential risks of using secure access architectures tools in your jurisdiction.
 Assess your personal threat model.

 **For Server Operators**: